anshchawla521/DIY_FC/Readme.md

 ### Anubhav

-- [ ] Write and test code for PID loop in stm32
 - [ ] write code for interfacing SDcard slot present on speedybee
 - [ ] Adapt the PID code to the main code